Truthtelling

 This interactive database tracks what the 100 largest onshore oil and gas producers in the United States are saying and doing about their methane emissions.
-Among the findings:
+Among the findings (as of March 2025):

 • The levels of ambition vary considerably among those companies that do state their methane goals, baselines, and target years.